Could you be pregnant? Get answers to common questions about home pregnancy tests.

 Although rare, it's possible to get a positive result from a home pregnancy test when you're not actually pregnant.
 This is known as a false-positive.

 A false-positive might happen if you had a pregnancy loss soon after the fertilized egg attached to your uterine lining (biochemical pregnancy) or you take a pregnancy test too soon after taking a fertility drug that contains HCG.
-An ectopic pregnancy or menopause also might contribute to misleading test results.
+An ectopic pregnancy, menopause or problems with your ovaries also might contribute to misleading test results.

 It's possible to get a negative result from a home pregnancy test when you're actually pregnant.
 This is known as a false-negative — and it's much more likely to occur than is a false-positive.
 You might get a false-negative if you: